talvany/hierarchiclass/README.md

 - The data provided for this project is similar to dbpedia data, which XLNet achieves the state of the art, so I had reason to believe that this would be a good choice.
 - On a personal note, I had not explored with XLNet in practice before, so I was curious to try.

+If I had more time, I would try to:

+- Collect more data for the classes that did not have a lot of samples.
+- Optimize the parameters in XLNet a bit more.
+- Try a different architecture altogether.

 ### Results